AI Engineer Summit

 Where China’s AI frontier meets the world’s best researchers.

-500 curated attendees — half from China’s top AI labs, half international researchers — for two days of deep technical content on LLM research and robotics.
+800 attendees — half from China’s top AI labs, half international researchers — for two days of deep technical content on LLM research and robotics.

 Talks will be in English or Mandarin with live translation provided for both languages.